MaverickMeerkat/MLSpecialization/README.md

 ## Course 1 - Neural Networks and Deep Learning

+Week 2 - used both Keras sequential and functional API to implement logistic regression

+Week 3 - used TensorFlow to implement a regular NN

+Week 4 - used a variation of the DNN shown in the exercise

 ## Course 2 - Improving Deep Neural Networks
 ###  Hyperparameter tuning, Regularization and Optimization

+Week 1 - Uses OOP design, which allows for both L2 regularization and Dropout; Unlike exercise, both are supported simultaneously

+Week 2 - Extended the DNNClass in week 1 to support mini batches, momentum and RMS prop (aka Adam)

+Week 3 - In the first part I used Hyperparameter search; in the 2nd part I extended DNNClass to support batch normalization

 ## Course 3 - Structuring Machine Learning Projects

+TODO: think of possible ways to implement the learning material

 ## Course 4 - Convolutional Neural Networks (CNN's)

+Week 1 - the 1st exercise implements conv-nets forward prop and (optional) back prop, and then the 2nd exercise uses tensorflow to create a network.
+Instead - I implemented the entire network just with numpy.
+It runs really slow, but the logic should be correct.

+Week 2 - TODO

+Week 3 - TODO

+Week 4 - TODO

 ## Course 5 - Sequence Models (RNN's)

+Week 1 - TODO

+Week 2 - TODO

+Week 3 - TODO